 The personal touch.
 We’re generally on a first-name basis here at Lyndon.
 Our friendly, open atmosphere is part of what makes this a great community to learn and grow in.
 One thing that may surprise you when you land on campus is the large number of faculty and staff who attended Lyndon.
 We love this school.
 That’s one reason why we care so much about the College and the kind of experiences our students have.

 NCAA athletics.
-Lyndon is a competitive Division III NCAA school with varsity sports in baseball, basketball, cross country, lacrosse (men), soccer, softball, tennis, and volleyball (women).
+Lyndon is a competitive Division III NCAA school with varsity sports in baseball, basketball, cross country, lacrosse, soccer, softball, tennis, track & field, and volleyball (women).
 And our student/athletes really get to play!
-We are the current North Atlantic Conference Champions in men’s Cross Country, second place in women’s cross-country, women’s tennis, and men’s soccer.
+Lyndon competes in the North Atlantic Conference (NAC) in 13 of 15 varsity sports.

 Hey, it’s Vermont!
 Our corner of the state, The Northeast Kingdom, is an outdoor paradise.
 We’re 10 minutes from world-famous mountain biking at Kingdom Trails and winter sports at Burke Mountain.
 The campus is less than an hour from Jay Peak in Vermont, and Cannon, Loon, Waterville Valley, and Bretton Woods in New Hampshire.

 Value.
 Did you know that 59% of America’s millionaires attended a state college or university?
 Yes, a college education is a great investment in your future.
-And at Lyndon 85 percent of our students receive some form
+And at Lyndon, 89% of our students receive some form of financial assistance.

 An arts and cultural center.
 Lyndon is a cultural center for the Northeast Kingdom.
 We are home to The Quimby Gallery, an ongoing lecture and arts series, The Twilight Players theater group, weekly movie screenings, student concerts, and performances from artists such as Neko Case, The Vermont Symphony, and The Second City Comedy Troupe.

 Your future.
-Join the thousands of successful Lyndon grads: the weather channel’s Jim Cantore; the 29 Lyndon alumni at ESPN; Carhartt CEO Mark Valade; and the countless educators, resort managers, and business leaders who changed their lives at Lyndon.
+Join the thousands of successful Lyndon grads: the Weather Channel’s Jim Cantore; the 25+ Lyndon alumni at ESPN; Carhartt CEO Mark Valade; and the countless educators, resort managers, and business leaders who changed their lives at Lyndon.